cichacz/ecto_discriminator/README.md

     schema "some_table" do
 ```

-Then you can add some child schemas
+Then you can add some diverged schemas

 ```elixir
 defmodule EctoDiscriminator.SomeTable.Foo do